Goldsmiths, University of London: Computing

-The Department of Computing lets students develop their creative potential while learning solid computing skills with programs focused on Computer Science, Computer Games Art & Design, Computational Technology, Computational Cognitive Neuroscience, Computer Games Programming, Computational Linguistics, Data Science, User Experience Engineering, and Virtual & Augmented Reality.
+The Department of Computing lets students attend programs focused on Computer Science, Computer Games Art & Design, Computational Technology, Computational Cognitive Neuroscience, Computer Games Programming, Computational Linguistics, Data Science, User Experience Engineering, and Virtual & Augmented Reality.

 Sociology

-The Sociology Department include Nirmal Puwar, Les Back, and David Hirsh.
+The Sociology Department includes Nirmal Puwar, and David Hirsh.

 Cultural studies

 The Media and Communications Department, as well as the Centre for Cultural Studies, include Matthew Fuller, Scott Lash, Angela McRobbie, Nirmal Puwar and (formerly) Sara Ahmed.

 Institute for Creative and Cultural Entrepreneurship

 The Institute for Creative and Cultural Entrepreneurship delivers entrepreneurship, cultural management and policy education to the creative and cultural sectors.

 Anthropology

-The Department of Anthropology teaching staff include Keith Hart and (formerly) David Graeber.
+The Department of Anthropology teaching staff included Keith Hart and David Graeber.
 The department is known for its focus on visual anthropology.
 The realm of continental philosophy is represented with academics such as Saul Newman, as well as Visiting Professors Andrew Benjamin and Bernard Stiegler.
 In the area of Psychology there is Chris French who specialises in the psychology of paranormal beliefs and experiences, cognition and emotion.
 Saul Newman – notable for developing the concept of post-anarchism – is currently leading the department of politics.